EtienneMueller/razer-blade-data-science/README.md

 # Installation

-## Ubuntu 21.04
+## Which Ubuntu Version?

 The Intel WiFi AX210-module is only natively supported from kernel 5.10.
-To save the trouble from hassling with kernels and drivers, the easiest way is to install Ubuntu 21.04 (which is on kernel 5.11).
-I used it for a couple of months now and I haven't had any compatibility issues so far.
+To save the trouble from hassling with kernels and drivers, the easiest way is to install Ubuntu 21.04 (which is on kernel 5.11) or later.
+I used it for a couple of months and I haven't had any compatibility issues so far.

+I recently switched to 21.10 and in the beginning a couple of applications didn't work for me, as they weren't supported.
+But by the time of writing everything works well so far.
+More things work out of the box and installation was way easier than before.
+I would recommend 21.10.

 [Create a bootable USB-Stick](https://ubuntu.com/tutorials?q=%22create+a+bootable+usb+stick%22) with Ubuntu